joshhager04/Agario/README.md

 If you've purchased a copy of Ogar UL, **you just got scammed**.
 It is open source which means it's **FREE**.
 Yes, **FREE!** So if you paid any money, well, too bad.

 ### Do not get from other sources
 If you got OgarUL from anywhere besides github, **DELETE IT IMMEDIATLY!!!** Those might be bundled with **viruses and other things**.
-Remember, you are running this probably from `sudo`. **Get it from github only!** : https://github.com/AJS-development/Ogar-unlimited
+Remember, you are running this probably from `sudo`. **Get it from github only!**: https://github.com/AJS-development/Ogar-unlimited

 ### Obtaining and Using
 As Ogar Unlimited is written in Node.js, you must have Node.js and its modules installed to use it.
-You can usually download Node using your distribution's package manager _(for *nix-like systems)_, or from [the Node website](http://nodejs.org) *(use version 5.9.0)*.
-To install the modules that is required, open up your system command line (cmd for windows, terminal for mac), and simply type "**npm install**".
+You can usually download Node using your distribution's package manager _(for *nix-like systems)_, or from the [**Node website**](http://nodejs.org) *(use version 5.9.0)*.
+To install the modules that is required, open up your system command line *(cmd for windows, terminal for mac)*, and simply type "**npm install**".
 If you are on windows, you could simply double click the `Install Dependencies (Windows).bat`.
 To see a detailed guide, go to the [Installation guide](https://github.com/AJS-development/Ogar-unlimited/wiki/Installation) in the wiki.

 Currently, OgarUL listens on the following addresses and ports:
 * *:88 - for the stats server
 * *:443 - for the game server

 To start the game, simply double click the `Start.bat` or run "index.js" by typing `node index.js` in the console.
 Please note that on some systems, you may have to run the process as root or otherwise elevate your privileges to allow the process to listen on the needed ports.
-Once the game server is running, you can connect *(locally)* by typing `play.ogarul.tk/?ip=127.0.0.1:443` or `agar.io/?ip=127.0.0.1:443` into your browser's address bar.
+Once the game server is running, you can connect *(locally)* by typing `play.ogarul.tk/?ip=127.0.0.1:443` into your browser's address bar.

+If you want to use agar.io site as your client, use [OgarUL-NoClient](https://github.com/AJS-development/Ogar-unlimited-Noclient) instead.
+The instruction would be the same as above, except that you need to use `agar.io/?ip=127.0.0.1:443` to play *(locally)*.

  **If you are getting an _EADDRINUSE_ error, it means that the port required to run Ogar UL is being used.
 Usually, Skype is the culprit.
 To solve this, either close out skype, or change the serverPort value in settings/advconfig.ini to a different port.
 You will have to change your IP connection to "127.0.0.1:PORT"**

-## Configuring Ogar UL
+### Configuring Ogar UL
 To control how your server is running, you can edit your settings to your own liking in `src/settings/`.
-If you don't want your config gets overwritten by the updates, you can copy the configs you want and paste it into `override.ini` *(where configs doesn't matter, either from advConfig.ini or clientConfig.ini)*
+If you don't want your config gets overwritten by the updates, you can copy the configs you want and paste it into `override.ini` *(where configs doesn't matter, either from "config.ini", "advConfig.ini" or "clientConfig.ini")*

 ### Plugins
 #### How can I get plugins?
 Is there any official library?